pymaker.py

 """

-# do super main
+# main stuff

 # do before template